Beacons Way: The Black Mountain Range

 The route then follows a section of the Roman road known as Sarn Helen before cutting off west through the Ogof Ffynnon Ddu national nature reserve to Penwyllt.
 The Beacons Way passes by Craig-y-Nos Castle, once home to Adelina Patti, and up along Fan Hir and Fan Brycheiniog, significant eastern peaks of the Black Mountain rising above Llyn y Fan Fawr, before entering Carmarthenshire.
 It traverses the three main summits of the Carmarthen Fans, these being Fan Foel, Picws Du and Waun Lefrith, passing above Llyn y Fan Fach before dropping down to Llanddeusant.

 A low-level alternative runs beneath the Black Mountain escarpment, east of Llyn y Fan Fawr and north of Llyn y Fan Fach.
 In the west, the route climbs to Carreg Cennen Castle and Garn Goch.
 The route originally finished at the railway station at Llangadog but was later modified to stop at the village of Bethlehem.
 The original finish has since been reinstated.

 Completing the walk

 It is a strenuous walk with plenty of ascents and descents.
 Parts of the route across open moorland can be difficult to navigate in poor weather - this and the isolation of these sections can make following parts of the route hazardous.
-The Beacons Way can be walked in its entirety in about 8 days but could easily take twice as long as there is so much to explore and enjoy en route.
+The Beacons Way can be walked in its entirety in about 8 days but can take longer depending on deviations and general fitness.
 There are a few camping sites along the route, and accommodation is available in the towns and villages on or near the route.